THE INAUGURAL ZKP HACKATHON

-However, if it is deployed and required infrastructure you have written yourself during the Hackathon you will need to submit the commit hash and link to relevant code it is running.
+However, if it is deployed and requires infrastructure you have written yourself during the Hackathon you will need to submit the commit hash and link to the relevant code it is running.
 You are not allowed as part of your submission to continue working on and improving the deployed version of your external infrastructure which will be relied upon for judging.

 Prizes paid in cryptocurrency